fyrebrick/fyrebrick/README.md

 ### How to use
-You can use the api by making a request on `http://[hostname]/api/[api_call]` , all request types are premitted
+You can use the api by making a request on `http://[hostname]/api/[api_call]` , all request types are premitted Requests on `http://[hostname]/[..]` will give you an overview in html/bootstrap. some function have already been added. (orders, inventory,search inventory, search status)

 ### Setup
 You can either run using node.js or docker.